 If you are out looking for a house online, be wary of potential sellers who don’t disclose all the important details of a house.
-Having a keen eye to see the red flags in a house will save you money that you would have used to repair the house or even remove the likelihood of you moving out.
+Having a keen eye to see the red flags when house hunting will save you money that you would have used to repair the house or even remove the likelihood of you moving out.

 You don’t know what you’re paying for if the property doesn’t have photos of the interior.
-If it doesn’t state why there are no interior images, then think twice about it.
+If the site doesn’t state why there are no interior images, then think twice about it.

 The price is too good to be true